Abhiraj0004/error-handling/README.md

 # project functions and error
-First in all open remix application for compile code solidity ethereum blockchain.
+First in all open remix application for compile code solidity0.8.18 ethereum blockchain.

 This is a basic token contract written in Solidity for the Ethereum blockchain.
 It includes the following features: contract my token and then use construction in this code and sender the owner msg.